NickSeagull/drahko/README.md

 * Forking this repository (with a more descriptive name)
 * Filling out `src/IRTS/CodegenEmpty.hs`, probably also renaming it
-* Renaming the binary from `idris-emptycg` to something appropriate for your back end
+* Renaming the binary from `idris-ahk` to something appropriate for your back end
 * Putting any relevant run time support in `rts/`